svenssonjoel/lispBM/doc/lbmref.md

 `sort` orders a list of values according to a comparator.
 The sorting algorithm used is an in-place merge-sort.
-A copy of the input list is created at the beginning of the sort to provide a function interface from the user's point of view.
+A copy of the input list is created at the beginning of the sort to provide a functional interface from the user's point of view.
 The form of a sort expression is `(sort comparator-exp list-exp)`

 Example: